 Only a couple of states extended their foreclosure moratoriums beyond the summer of 2021.

-And a few places, like Vermont, provide a foreclosure moratorium if you apply to a Homeowner Assistance Fund program.
+And a few states provide a foreclosure moratorium if you apply to a Homeowner Assistance Fund program.

 Even if you don't have a Fannie Mae or Freddie Mac loan or live somewhere that doesn't provide a foreclosure suspension if you apply to a Homeowner Assistance Fund program, the Consumer Financial Protection Bureau (CFPB) published a statement addressing this issue.
-It advised servicers that they must ensure mortgage borrowers aren't improperly referred to foreclosure while seeking help from a Homeowner Assistance Fund program.
+It advised servicers to ensure mortgage borrowers aren't improperly referred to foreclosure while seeking help from a Homeowner Assistance Fund program.

-The CFPB, which oversees certain lenders, also emphasized that foreclosing on a borrower while a HAF application is pending "will merit increased scrutiny."
+The CFPB, which oversees certain lenders, also emphasized that foreclosing on a borrower while a Homeowner Assistance Fund application is pending "will merit increased scrutiny."

 According to ATTOM Data Solutions, foreclosure activity in the United States in late 2022 continued to increase, nearing pre-pandemic levels.
 Its report revealed that 31,836 properties had foreclosure filings in September 2022, down 8% from the previous month but up 62% from September 2021.